danheck/TreeBUGS/README.md

 If you use TreeBUGS, please cite the software as follows:

 Heck\*, D. W., Arnold\*, N. R., & Arnold, D. (in press).
-TreeBUGS: An R package for hierarchical multinomial-processing-tree modeling. *Behavior Research Methods*.
-Retrieved from https://github.com/denis-arnold/TreeBUGS
+TreeBUGS: An R package for hierarchical multinomial-processing-tree modeling. *Behavior Research Methods*. https://doi.org/10.3758/s13428-017-0869-7

 ### References